Moir\'e Folded Helical States at the Interfaces of Heterostructures: Helical modes

 In order to find out whether $\Gamma_{\mathrm{hel}}$ appears in single-particle states, we compute the dynamical spectral function in the system using Lorentzian broadening: \( A_\Gamma(k,\omega) = \sum_n |\bra{n,k}{\Gamma}\ket{n,k}|^2 \frac{\eta}{(\omega - E_{n,k})^2 + \eta^2} \). where $\eta$ is a small positive broadening.
 The helicity-resolved spectral function offers a direct probe of how proximity-induced spin–orbit coupling is redistributed throughout the moiré minibands.
 Without spin–orbit coupling, spin-rotation symmetry enforces the helicity-resolved spectral function to be zero.
 Upon introducing SOC, Fig.\ref{f3}a reveals a dense mesh of oblique streaks with alternating blue and white intensities spanning the reduced Brillouin zone.
 Each streak represents a miniband branch with nonzero helicity weight, where the color encodes both the sign and magnitude of the expectation value of the helicity operator $\Gamma_{\mathrm{hel}}$.
 The tilted alignment of these features arises from the finite group velocity of the associated states, and the alternating sign directly evidences spin-momentum locking: minibands with opposite dispersion slopes possess opposite helicity, as enforced by time-reversal symmetry.

 Unlike uniform Rashba systems, where helicity is restricted to a few well-defined branches, the moiré potential distributes helicity across numerous minibands.
 The color-coded miniband structure in the RBZ in Fig.\ref{f3}b shows that every miniband branch in the reduced Brillouin zone carries nonzero helicity weight.
 The simultaneous presence of positive and negative helicity on different branches reflects the odd-momentum character of the SOC and the maintenance of time-reversal symmetry.
+While the case $\alpha = t$ is chosen here to highlight the band reconstruction in the strong-coupling limit, the features remain qualitatively robust for realistic graphene/$\text{Sb}_2\text{Te}_3$ interfaces where $\alpha<t$ and the proximity-induced SOC $\alpha$ is typically on the order of $\sim 250$ meV \cite{munoz2026emergence}.
+The redistribution of helicity weight shown in (b) serves as a unique fingerprint for spin-resolved ARPES and nonlocal transport measurements.

 Examining the helicity current is particularly relevant in systems with proximity-induced spin–orbit coupling, where spin–momentum locking enables these internal spin textures to influence quasiparticle dynamics even when there is no net charge or spin flow \cite{sinova2004universal,rashba2003spin}.
 The helicity current operator is defined as the symmetrized product of the velocity operator and the helicity density,